of graduate employers say relevant experience is essential to getting a job with them

 You will also have an individual study programme to help you build the skills and experience you need to progress onto higher education or gain employment.

-- You will require 5 GCSEs at grade 4 (grade C) or above, including English language, maths and science
+5 GCSEs at grade 4 (grade C) including English Language, Maths and Science, or equivalent.

 Teaching and assessment